sipb/spike/README.md

-# spike
+# Spike
-A software network load balancer that runs on commodity Linux servers.
+A software network load balancer that runs on commodity Linux servers based on Google's Maglev.

 # Install